Skip to main content

 Taking Action on Tickets

-• Complete ticket conversation (all messages)
+• View the complete ticket conversation

-• Reply form to respond to the user
+• Reply to the user

-• Complete ticket history
+• View complete ticket history

 Opening New Tickets

-• Documenting phone support conversations
+• Documenting phone or walk-in support conversations

-• Pro-actively creating tickets for known issues
+• Proactively creating tickets for known issues

 • Opening tickets for users without email access